charlie-wartnaby/udacity/self-driving-car/CarND-Semantic-Segmentation/README.md

 ## History

-Warning: this has now had a rewrite since I originally submitted it for my Udacity course, to use the latest version of TensorFlow and Keras.
+Warning: this has now had a rewrite since I originally submitted it for my Udacity course, to use the latest version of TensorFlow and Keras and now PyTorch as an alternative.
 See history for original version.

 ## Original Details